gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 Mentored developers are more likely to stay.
 They feel approved and treated as first-class employees because you invest time and effort in them from the beginning.
-It is a fantastic way to give raise to great and loyal engineers in the long-run.
+It is a fantastic way to give raise to great and loyal engineers.

-### Is your infrastructure reproducible?
+### 20. Is your infrastructure reproducible?

-Today, Public Cloud Providers like AWS and Azure provide APIs to create, update and manage your infrastructure.
-With the usage of APIs, it is natural to retain your whole [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).
+Today, public cloud providers like AWS and Azure provide APIs to create, update and manage your infrastructure.
+With the usage of APIs, it is natural to store your whole [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).

 Since we are speaking about code, all previous points apply for